Beyond Mapping III

 Or, another approach might utilize mapped data on crop yield.
 If you believe the variation in yield is

-primarily “driven” by soil nutrient levels, then the yield map would be a good
+primarily “driven” by soil nutrient levels, then the yield map would be a good surrogate for subdivision of the field into strata of high

-conditions that are not reflected in the traditional (encoded) soil map.
+the traditional (encoded) soil map.

 Historically, a single soil sampling frequency has been used